-In fact, according to the American Society for Aesthetic Plastic Surgery (ASAPS) the numbers of people getting traditional facelifts has increased by only .5% since 2015.
+In fact, according to the American Society for Aesthetic Plastic Surgery (ASAPS) the numbers of people getting traditional facelifts has increased by only 0.5% since 2015.
 Perhaps that’s because they are looking into less invasive, more time effective options in lieu of complex surgical procedures.
 And many doctors are picking up on the trend.
-In a recent interview with Town & Country magazine, Beverly Hills celebrity dermatologist Dr. Howard Lancer predicted “that in 10 years the surgical facelift will be a thing of antiquity.”

-That couldn’t happen without other procedures waiting to take over the future of aesthetic medicine.
+That couldn’t happen without other procedures waiting to become the future of aesthetic medicine.

 How long have you been doing the Sihouette InstaLift?

-“I’ve been doing the procedure around 10 months,” says Dr. Halaas.
+“I’ve been doing the procedure around 10 months,” says New York facial plastic surgeon Dr. Yael Halaas.
 “I was the first facial plastic surgeon in the country to be trained by the company.
 I am currently training other surgeons through formal continuing medical education programs.”
-Dr. Cheung says, “I’ve been doing the Silhouette InstaLift since September 2016, when the product became available in my area.”

 How does the Silhouette InstaLift work?

-There may be some bruising and swelling, but you really can go back to work immediately after the treatment.
+There may be some bruising and swelling, but you really can go back to work immediately after.

 Dr. Jessie Cheung

-What are the main reasons you added the lunchtime facelift to your patient offerings?
+Why did you add the lunchtime facelift to your patient offerings?

-How long does it take to do the procedure?
+How long does the procedure take to perform?

 “It takes approximately half an hour, depending on how many threads you are putting in,” says Halaas.
-“A pair of three threads takes on average 30-45 minutes, including prep time.”
+“A pair of three threads takes on average 30 to 45 minutes, including prep time.”

-“I can now complete a full face treatment in twenty minutes, including the prep time,” says Dr. Cheung.
+As is the case with most procedures, with experience comes efficiency.
+“I can now complete a full face treatment in 20 minutes, including the prep time,” says Cheung.
 “Once your hands get used to the procedure, it’s all about muscle memory.”

 How painful is it?

-Dr. Halaas says that the procedure is done under local anesthesia so patients feel little to no pain—similar to getting fillers, in the physician’s office.
+Halaas says that the procedure is done under local anesthesia so patients feel little to no pain — similar to getting fillers, in the physician’s office.

 According to Thermi, the company that created the InstaLift, edema or bruising may occur after the treatment.
-Sometimes, a slight depression or skin irregularity may also appear at the insertion points.
-These typically disappear a few days after treatment.
+Sometimes, a slight depression or skin irregularity may also appear at the insertion point, but these typically disappear a few days after treatment.